-The City of Huntsville operates a government news channel through Comcast Cable Television.
+The City of Huntsville operates a government news channel, called HSV TV.
+HSV TV airs on channel 16 for Comcast subscribers and on channel 42 for WOW subscribers.
 Information regarding regular MPO and Citizens Advisory Committee Meetings and other pertinent public information concerning MPO activities is provided to the City of Huntsville Mayor's office to be included in scrolling announcements displayed on the channel.
-The channel is available to Comcast Cable subscribers located in the City of Huntsville and in portions of Owens Cross Roads, Alabama.
 This method is used for regular meeting announcements and other pertinent public involvement activities administered by the MPO staff.